Sandeep Parikh: Career

 He also co-wrote, directed, and acted in Raptor, which had a two-episode run on Channel101.com, in which he portrays a man who plays foosball against his co-worker Raymond, a velociraptor.
 Parikh co-wrote, directed, and starred as Tom Selleck in The Blood Oath of Three Men and a Baby which likewise had a two-episode run on Channel101.

 In 2009, Parikh appeared in an episode of Community.
 In the end credits scene of the season one episode "Debate 109," he appears as "Abed's Abed," playing Abed in one of his films and performing the Spanish rap from the end of "Spanish 101" with "Abed's Troy".
 After The Legend of Neil, Parikh created, starred and directed in Save the Supers for My Damn Channel in 2012.
 In 2013 and 2014, Parikh created two seasons of Code 5 with Ed Brubaker and Mel Cowan, the first season of which was licensed by TBS’s The Heckler.
 In 2014, Parikh guest starred in an episode of The Crazy Ones alongside Robin Williams and Sarah Michelle Gellar.
 He also executive produced and directed all six episodes of The Real Housewives of Horror for the Nerdist, which won an IAWTV award for Best Comedy Series.

 In 2016, Parikh starred as a co-host in AWE me's web series Super Fan Builds.
 He also had his first writer’s room experience as the writer of two episodes Verizon Go90’s Miss 2059, created by and starring Anna Akana.
 In 2017, Parikh focused his creative pursuits in the field of a live action, choose your own adventure style series, combining his love of storytelling, video games, and programming.
 He created and directed an interactive sitcom that follows Milana Vayntrub as Jill, who desperately struggles to remember a forgotten friend’s name at a party (in episode one) and then has to deal with the embarrassment of getting dumped in public (in episode two).
 As each episode plays, the viewer has to help Jill out, selecting how she should answer particularly tough questions — and also, occasionally, playing other mini games.

 In 2019, he served as the showrunning executive producer, and directed a majority of the episodes of another interactive series for Eko, called Wizard School Dropout.
 In 2020, he wrote on two an episodes of Glitch Techs, where he also and voices Haneesh and acts as a writing consultant on the first two seasons streaming on Netflix.
+Parikh produced and co-starred in the actual play web series DesiQuest alongside Anjali Bhimani, Omar Najam, Rekha Shankar, and Jasmine Bhullar.